 Joanne "Jo" Nelson was camp director.
 Diane "Didi" Powell was counselor.
 Erica "Ricki" Tener was a camper.
 Ro Woodard was unit leader.

 The Build At the Spring 2021 Work Weekend, much progress was made.
 There were some supply chain issues due to the pandemic.
-A load of lumber for finishing the sides was delivered on September 23, 2021 and the build crew will return in October 2021 to finish the walls.
+A load of lumber for finishing the sides was delivered on September 23, 2021 and the build crew returned in October 2021 to finish the walls.
 Click a photo below to start a slide show.

 Individual Donors Updated: September 28, 2021